UMass-Rescue/Flask-ML/website/materials/guides/cli.md

   -h, --help            show this help message and exit --text_inputs TEXT_INPUTS [TEXT_INPUTS ...]
                         Text to Transform
+  --to_case {upper,lower}
-  --to_case TO_CASE     'upper' will convert all text to upper case. 'lower' will convert all text to lower case.
+                        'upper' will convert all text to upper case. 'lower' will convert all text to lower case.
 ```